marosan28/old-town-jewels/README.md

 # User Story 4: Apply coupons to my order
 Customers have the option to apply coupons to their orders at checkout by entering a coupon code.

+### What's new
+# User Story 5: User Profiles
+Customers can log in and view their profile.
+Customers are allowed to modify personal information including a password reset on the profile.

+# User Story 6: Password Reset
+Customers can request a password reset and get an email with a link for a password change in case of a forgotten password.

+# User Story 7: Reviews
+Customers are allowed to leave reviews on all products with a star rating, modify the reviews/delete accordingly.
+Customers are allowed to see the average rating of each product to help them make a decision before making a purchase.

+# User Story 8: Delivery
+Customers are allowed to add a delivery charge on their order.

+# User Story 8: Payment Information
+Customers are getting a detailed overview of their purchase after successfull payments.
+All information is also forwareded onto the email address provided earlier in the checkout.

 # Superuser